 *Don’t be afraid to trim off any excess you find that is keeping your chicken from being nice and ‘square’.
 (You can save any excess chicken for a salad or soup.)

 Keep in mind, you want to cut yours into cubes.

 - Since these mini chicken kabobs are cut smaller in size, they will cook fast!
 And in order to get any color on them, you will need to place them higher in the oven so the heat browns the top of each kabob nicely.

 - If using wooden skewers, soak them in water for at least an hour to prevent burning.
 The longer you soak, the better.
 Personally, I prefer the metal skewers because they don’t burn and they look fancier!
 Also, you can reuse them!

 - If you want to make these ahead of time and keep them warm until guests arrive, you can do so easily in the oven.
 Just make sure you keep your oven on the ‘WARM’ setting which is about 200-250 degrees F. Then just keep the kabobs on your baking sheet OR on a heatproof serving dish covered in tinfoil.
 This will help to keep the moisture in!!

-A Chimichurri sauce is an Argentinian sauce made of fresh herbs, garlic, oil, and vinegar that is pureed and typically drizzled on top of grilled meats.
-Even though these kabobs are not grilled, it works just as well drizzled over top of your skewers after baking.
+A chimichurri sauce is an Argentinian sauce made of fresh herbs, garlic, oil, and vinegar that is pureed and typically drizzled on top of grilled meats.
+Even though these kabobs are not grilled, it works wonderfully drizzled over top of your skewers after baking.